tobiaslocker/pose/docs/arch/03-system-scope-and-context.md

 ### 3.1.2 Key Concepts

-- **Input:** Live camera stream → body landmarks detected via MediaPipe or equivalent
+- **Input:** Webcam or video file → pose landmarks via MediaPipe
 - **Processing:** Pose data streamed into a visualization & interaction client
 - **Matching:** Live pose compared to reference motion sequences (planned)
 - **Output:** Real-time visualization and feedback to user
+- **Storage:** Record and save detected sequences for replay and analysis

 ### 3.1.3 Architecture Principles

 - The **Game Client** is the central runtime application, implemented in Rust with Bevy (WASM capable).
 - A pluggable `DetectionProvider` abstraction allows the Game Client to support multiple sources of pose data:
-    - Current: Python Pose Detection Server over TCP + FlatBuffers
+    - Current: Python Pose Detection Server over WebSocket + FlatBuffers
-    - Planned: WebSocket / WebRTC bridge to browser JS
+    - Planned: WebSocket/WebRTC bridge to JS browser API
-    - Planned: Mobile app (iOS/Android) acting as controller
+    - Planned: iOS/Android mobile controller with onboard detection
-    - Planned: Embedded device with onboard detection
+    - Planned: Embedded pose detection sources
 - The Game Client architecture is ECS-based, with clear separation of pose data, visualization, and game logic.
 - The architecture supports deployment in: